 The value of the Cap style property specifies whether line ends are square or rounded.

-The Triangle type can be used to draw triangles with different dimensions and shapes.
-The type is enclosed in an invisible rectangle that determines its size.
+The Triangle component can be used to draw triangles with different dimensions and shapes.
+The component is enclosed in an invisible rectangle that determines its size.
 The dimensions of the triangle can be changed to make it elongated or squatter with space around it by setting the left, right, top, and bottom margins in the Margins group.
 The margins are set between the triangle and the edges of the parent rectangle.

 The fill color property values are set in the same way as for a rectangle.
 The border property values are described in Strokes.